Isle of Wight Guru

 This site uses cookies - see our privacy policy.
 Ads & links in bold may give us a small payment from the seller, at no cost to the buyer.
 However, this never affects our views - if we like it, we recommend it.

-15 Activities For Teenagers On The Isle Of Wight - 2022
+20 Activities For Teenagers On The Isle Of Wight - 2025

 Is your child refusing to get out of bed before 10am despite your insistence that you need to 'make the best of the day'?
 Are they eating cereal at 11pm?
 Do they no longer seem interested in visiting Blackgang Chine or castles?
-The evidence shows that you may have a teenager on your hands.
+The evidence suggests you may have a teenager on your hands.

 Teenagers require a certain type of entertainment on family holidays or there is a significant risk they will sabotage the whole week by antagonising siblings.